 I’ve owned Project S2000 for about a decade now and it is finally time to boost it.
 I have a particular set of requirements and none of the existing turbo kits on the market meet them.
 So, I decided to design my own setup.
 My original Phase 2 plan was to make the S2000 similar to a Porsche GT3RS in being a fully capable track car that was dead nuts reliable and be able to drive to the track and back.
 I was going to do: hardtop, half-cage, and a proper driving seat.
-Well, things change, so now I want a big power street car.
-Plus, as a dedicated street car, it’s embarrassing that the S2000 can’t pull on a Toyota Camry.
+Well, things change, so now I want a big power car.
+It’s embarrassing that the S2000 can’t pull on a Toyota Camry.
 Even the new Miata is faster if you’re caught out of VTEC.
 Let’s call this turbo upgrade Phase 2, Rev. B.

-Being a street car created the following requirements: minimal relocation of components, attention to thermal management, maximum spool and throttle response, use of a catalytic converter, a mild exhaust to keep noise levels down, and 91 octane pump gas only.
-Due to the street nature of the build, I am leaving power on the table.
+My requirements: minimal relocation of components, attention to thermal management, maximum spool and throttle response, use of a catalytic converter, a mild exhaust to keep noise levels down, and 91 octane pump gas only.
+Due to the aim of reliability, I am leaving power on the table.
+The stock S2000 transmission and rear diff are not the strongest things in the world.
 The target power is 500 crank hp which should require about 15psi of boost given my exhaust restrictions, so we’re going lower compression which we will talk about during the engine build.

 In trying to stay as stealth as possible, I’ll be reverting back to my stock street hood.
 So, there will be no NACA duct feeding cold air to the turbo.
 However, that’s why I designed my control arm mounted brake ducts so I could use the two spots to the sides of the main front bumper opening for something else.
 That something else is to now feed cool air to the turbo.